Morning, Thursday, 12th October 2017

 The seminar will be an opportunity to discuss the implementation of the new approach and its implications as well as further strategies and policies - local, national and UK-wide - designed to address the root causes of poverty such as welfare and minimum wage reform, housing policy and investment in reducing educational attainment gaps.

 Sessions will also consider how economic growth policy for deprived regions and communities in Wales can deliver routes out of poverty.
-Uncertainty over the impact of Brexit on the funding for key Welsh Government skills and employability programmes and use of Structural Funds for regeneration will be discussed, as will the work of the Welsh Government’s Taskforce for the valleys.
+Delegates will hear what lessons can be learnt from Lansbury Park, considered to be one of Wales’ most deprived communities.
+Uncertainty over the impact of Brexit on the funding for key Welsh Government skills and employability programmes and use of Structural Funds for regeneration will also be discussed.